DavidDeLille/book_summaries/README.md

-# book_summaries
-LaTeX book summaries
+# Book summaries

-Each book in its own directory.
-Template in here.
+Book summaries in Markdown or Latex format.